richard-1257/alx-backend/0x00-pagination/README.md

     + `page_size`: the current page size.
     + `data`: the actual page of the dataset.
   + Use `assert` to verify that `index` is in a valid range.
   + If the user queries index 0, `page_size` 10, they will get rows indexed 0 to 9 included.
+  + If they request the next index (10) with `page_size` 10, but rows 3, 6 and 7 were deleted, the user should still receive rows indexed 10 to 19 included.